AnasAito/SkillNER/README.md

 ### Exploit annotations

 Voilà!
 Now you can inspect results by rendering the text with the annotated skills.
-You can acheive that through the ``.describe`` method.
-Note that the output of this method is litteraly an HTML document that gets rendered in your notebook.
+You can achieve that through the ``.describe`` method.
+Note that the output of this method is literally an HTML document that gets rendered in your notebook.

 <p align="center">